zgluis/CoolCounter/README.md

 ## Getting Started

-1. Run Server
+1. Run Server.
 2. Instal SwiftLint (Optional.
-For development)
+For development).
-3. Configure IPs in Config/Config.swift
+3. In Xcode, select the scheme you want to run, CoolCounterProd for production or CoolCounterDev for development.
-4. Inside xcode, Select the scheme you want to run.
+4. Configure your IP in Config/Config.swift according to the scheme you selected.
-5. Run
+5. Run.
-6. Have fun
+6. Have fun.

 ## Authors